 An important area of research/industry collaboration is batteries for grid energy storage.
 PNNL’s redox flow battery technology, which has been called an energy storage breakthrough, formed the foundation for a successful spinoff, UniEnergy Technologies.
 The Seattle-area company’s megawatt-scale energy storage solution delivers power and energy for commercial/industrial, microgrid, and utility applications, including the world’s largest battery installation, in Dalian, China.

 Hundreds of graduate students and post-doctoral research associates come through PNNL’s doors every year, in electrical and power engineering and other areas of research and technology.
-Check out opportunities for joint appointments, faculty, graduate students, and post graduates, as well as PNNL’s Institutional Postdoc Program.
+Check out opportunities for joint appointments, faculty, graduate students, and post graduates, as well as the PNNL-WSU Distinguished Graduate Research Program.
 PNNL employs more than 4,000 scientists, engineers, and other professionals who support national missions in fundamental science, energy, and security.
 Learn about jobs at PNNL.